Tiana Clark

 Tiana Clark is an American poet.
-She is the author of Equilibrium and I Can't Talk About The Trees Without The Blood.
-Her work has been recognized with a Rattle Poetry Prize and a Pushcart Prize.
+She is the author of the chapbook Equilibrium (2016) and the poetry collections I Can't Talk About the Trees Without the Blood (2018) and Scorched Earth (2025).
+Her honors include the Rattle Poetry Prize, a Pushcart Prize, and the Kate Tufts Discovery Award, among others.
+In 2025, Scorched Earth was a finalist for the National Book Award for Poetry.